eventyfy/extern.js/README.md

 NOTE:this library has only been used for development purposes and is yet to be used for a published web app.
+NOTE:The external symbols can only be created, modified and deleted in php.
+They are can only be READ in javascript.
+NOTE:All the external symbols can be accessed by anoyone on the internet so it should not be used to store sensetive data.

 The extern library enables the use of common variables between PHP and JavaScript.
 It allows the programer to think of these variables as "external" symbols which can be read and modified (php only) like odrinary variables.In reality, behind the scene, all that is happening is that these symbols are being stored on the hard drive of the server and both PHP and JavaSctipt(with AJAX calls) access the file containg the symbols and their values.